Historiography of the War of 1812: Historians' views

 Militarily historians hold the view that the war ended in a draw or stalemate, the Treaty of Ghent closing a war that had become militarily inconclusive.
 Neither side wanted to continue fighting since the main causes had disappeared and since there were no large lost territories for one side or the other to reclaim by force.
 Historians conclude that all three nations were "the real winners" of the War of 1812.
 Historians also add that the war could have been avoided in the first place by better diplomacy.
 The war is seen as a mistake for everyone concerned because it was badly planned and marked by multiple failures on both sides, especially as shown by the repeated American failures to seize parts of Canada and the failed British attack on New Orleans and upstate New York.

 Historians disagree on who won the War of 1812 and have debated its outcome for nearly two centuries.
 While most historians reach the middle position that it was a draw, there are differing and complex interpretations of the war.
 A survey of school textbooks found that historians emphasize different aspects of the war according to their national narratives, with some British texts scarcely mentioning the war.
 According to Donald R. Hickey, a popular interpretation is that "everyone was happy with the outcome.
 Americans were happy because they thought they had won: Canadians were happy because they knew they had won; and the British were happiest of all because they quickly forgot about the war. ...
 For the British, in other words, the return to status quo ante Bellum as a triumph, for it had demonstrated that they could defeat Napoleonic France in Europe while still fending off U.S. aggression in North America."
-Historians who believe that both sides won argue that their main objectives were achieved as Britain defeated Napoleon and ruled the seas while the United States restored its independence and honor and opened the way to westward expansion.
+Historians who believe that both sides won argue that their main objectives were achieved as Britain defeated Napoleon and ruled the seas while the United States affirmed its independence and restored its honor and opened the way to westward expansion.
 While historians like Wesley Turner held that both sides won, another interpretation held by those like Henry Adams came close to suggesting that both sides lost.